Equal Jobs Agency

 High-fidelity wireframes for completing the job plan quiz

-Next, I used the software Maze to conduct the usability test.
-The test participants include: 1 formerly incarcerated individuals and 4 participants who were in the same age group and were the first in their family to graduate from college.
+I used the software Maze to conduct my usability test with 1 formerly incarcerated individuals and 4 participants who was in the same age group and was the first in their family to graduate from college.

 - The former inmate participant gave feedback on the copy write regarding information about work release, probation curfews, and treatment groups.

 - 3/5 test takers were confused about the work release question.
 I will add a "More Information" Icon.
 I edited the future aspiration question and made more answers applicable to the test taker.

 - 2/5 test takers weren't able to find an answer applicable to the future aspiration question.
 I will add more application answers to this question.

 - 5/5 test takers couldn't scroll properly.
 This was a result of how the Maze test was done.
 As a result, there are no interaction changes that need to be made for the application.
 However, in the future.
 I should always improve the prototype experience for the test taker.

 Job Plan Quiz: